Aarhus C: Frederiksbjerg

 Frederiksbjerg is located south of Midtbyen and the central station.
 Its name literally means Frederik's hill or mountain.
 Separated by a wide railway yard, it is connected to the inner city by three bridges.
 It is inhabited by approximately 20,000 people.

 Frederiksbjerg has around 400 shops mainly located in the three large shopping streets Bruunsgade, Jægergårdsgade, Frederiks Allé.
 Frederiks Allé is a main route leading into the City from the suburbs, and going out of Frederiksbjerg it changes name to Skanderborgvej, as it historically was the main road to the town of Skanderborg.
 Frederiksbjerg is a quieter part of Aarhus C, with most buildings dating from the beginning of the 20th century, and with many large apartments, suitable for families with children.

 Aarhus Docklands

 Aarhus Docklands is the newest part of Aarhus C. The area is founded on both newly constructed land and former wharves, bought by the municipality from the Port of Aarhus company in 2007 and is not yet fully developed.
-There have been many ambitious development projects here, including the proposition of a 144m tall Light House building, which would have become Denmark's tallest building.
+There have been many ambitious development projects here, including the proposition of a 144m tall Lighthouse building, which would have become Denmark's tallest building.
 Parts of this project were postponed due to the 2008 financial crisis.
 The city plans to develop Aarhus Docklands as a new modern neighbourhood with canals, parks and modern architecture.